SoyDouglas/GitPracticeBlog/README.md

-# GitPracticeBlog
-A project for practice and learn Git &amp; GitHub.
+# A practice repository for learn Git and GitHub

+This is a blog to test Git and GitHub with the Git and GitHub course of platzi, teached by Freddy Vega, CEO of Platzi.

+### Douglas Diaz